 Maintaining proper ventilation in your camper is important.
-Proper ventilation not only can keep your camper cooler in the summer, but it can also prevent condensation from accumulating inside in winter.
+Proper ventilation can not only keep your camper cooler in the summer, but it can also prevent condensation from accumulating inside in winter.
 Roof vents play a critical role in keeping your RV well ventilated.
-When we ordered our Northstar Laredo, we had the option of swapping out the standard roof vent in the cabover with a Dometic Midi-Heki Vent.
+When we ordered our camper, we had the option of swapping out the standard roof vent in the cabover with a Dometic Midi-Heki Vent.
 Even though a Heki Vent costs considerably more than a Fan-Tastic Vent, we decided to order a Heki Vent based upon the recommendations from others.
 Since that time, we’ve come to regret that decision.
 While the Heki Vent offers several positives, it also comes with a greater number of negatives.
 That’s the purpose of this review.
 We’ll discuss the pros and cons of this special vent to help those who are thinking about ordering one make a better, more informed decision.
 While we’re at it, we’ll also provide a few tips on how to properly maintain, use, and repair it.